JaxxyIV/nottpr/README.md

 ### Patching

-nottpr allows you to patch randomizer seeds yourself with the `Seed.patchROM` method.
+nottpr allows you to patch randomizer seeds yourself with the `Seed.patch` method.
 Be advised that when patching a ROM, it is returned as a buffer.
 It will not create a new file on your system.
 How the buffered data is handled is up to the implementer.